DarkMark1991/tsp_masters/README.md

+### Applications of Genetic Algorithms: Mutation Operators for Traveling Salesman Problem

 author:       Amiran Ramishvili

 advisor:      Bidzina Midodashvili

-title:        Applications of Genetic Algorithms: Mutation Operators for Traveling Salesman Problem

 description:  A thesis submitted for the degree of Master of Science, Ivane Javakhishvili Tbilisi State University, Faculty of Exact and Natural Sciences, Tbilisi 2015